openrocket/openrocket-database/README.md

      and may have no effect
    * Cannot specify a minimum packing length (usually the streamer width + margin)
 * Fins:
-   * Cannot define finset or tubefin components at all
+   * Cannot define finset or tubefin component presets at all
 * Mass components:
-   * Cannot define mass components at all
+   * Cannot define mass component presets at all
 * Shock cords:
-   * Cannot define shock cord components at all
+   * Cannot define shock cord component presets at all
 * Additional problems not specific to .orc files:
    * OR does not model moments of inertia for hollow NC/transition shoulders
    * No support for rail guides
-   * No support for lug standoffs (maybe fixed in 2022 betas)
+   * No support for lug standoffs
    * Cannot attach a mass object to a parachute (e.g. Chute Release device)
    * Cannot attach a mass object to a streamer
    * Cannot attach finsets to nose cones and transitions (thus cannot model Estes Sprint XL),